pingcap/docs/functions-and-operators/string-functions.md

 ### [`BIT_LENGTH()`](https://dev.mysql.com/doc/refman/8.0/en/string-functions.html#function_bit-length)

 The `BIT_LENGTH()` function is used to return the length of a given argument in bits.
-It calculates the length of the argument and then returns the result in bits.

 Examples: